-Macro name Description
+Description

-stmEventEnum The name of the Event with the prefix 'ENUM', all upper case.
+The name of the Event with the prefix 'ENUM', all upper case.

-StmEventGuid The GUID of the Event.
+The GUID of the Event.

-StmEventGuid The GUID of the Event.
+-

-stmEventName The name of the Event with spaces and asterixes removed. stmEventVariable The name of the Event with the prefix 'm' in lower case. stmIsSignalEvent Is 'T' if the element is a SignalEvent. stmSignalEnum The name of the Signal with the prefix 'ENUM', all upper case. stmSignalFirstEvent The name of the Event with the prefix 'ENUM', all upper case. stmSignalGuid The GUID of the Signal. stmSignalName The name of the Signal with spaces and asterixes removed. stmSignalVariable The name of the Signal with the prefix 'm' in lower case. stmTriggerName Transition Properties: The name of the Trigger. stmTriggerSpecification Transition Properties: The specification of the Trigger. stmTriggerType Transition Properties: The type of the Trigger.
+stmEventName The name of the Event with spaces and asterisks removed. stmEventVariable The name of the Event with the prefix 'm' in lower case. stmIsSignalEvent Is 'T' if the element is a SignalEvent. stmSignalEnum The name of the Signal with the prefix 'ENUM', all upper case. stmSignalFirstEvent The name of the Event with the prefix 'ENUM', all upper case. stmSignalGuid The GUID of the Signal. stmSignalName The name of the Signal with spaces and asterisks removed. stmSignalVariable The name of the Signal with the prefix 'm' in lower case. stmTriggerName Transition Properties: The name of the Trigger. stmTriggerSpecification Transition Properties: The specification of the Trigger. stmTriggerType Transition Properties: The type of the Trigger.